Festive Holiday Cheese Board

 I often set up my cheese board earlier in the morning or afternoon before an event and then wrap the board or platter in plastic wrap and refrigerate it until about an hour before I’m ready to serve it.

-A tip from cheesemongers: you don’t want to serve cheese straight out of the fridge; cheese should be served at room temperature.
+You don’t want to serve cheese straight out of the fridge; cheese should be served at room temperature.
 This allows the flavor of the cheese to shine.

-How to Choose the Cheese
+How to Choose the Cheese For A Festive Holiday Cheese Board

 Don’t be afraid to pick a variety of different types of cheese – there are so many good ones out there!
-For my cheese board, I like to go with a soft bloomy cheese with a rind like Brie (try freezing it for 15 minutes then using cookie cutters to cut it into fun shapes), a tangy goat, an aged Cheddar (I like sharp Cheddar), and a potent blue and a hard cheese like Parmesan or creamy Boursin.
 These are all good, basic options that can be found at any grocery store or cheese shop.

 Once you have established your favorite cheeses, you can start to explore other varieties.
 To lean into the holiday spirit I love a goat cheese studded with cranberries or rolled in chopped herbs like thyme and rosemary.
 No matter how many fancy cheeses I buy I promise Boursin will always be the one to be eaten first so I always include it on my cheese board.